-- Tin (Sn), not only for its large spin-orbit coupling, but for its integrability with conventional semiconductor industry. - ✓ With its elemental nature, Sn is free from the stoichiometry and related defects. - ✓ Sn is commonly used in many group-IV MBE system and is easy to tackle. - ✓ offers rich structures with different band diagrams from 3-D TI to 2-D TI. - stanene/Bi2Te3 crystal structure
+- Tin (Sn), not only for its large spin-orbit coupling, but for its integrality with semiconductor industry. - ✓ With its elemental nature, Sn is free from the stoichiometry and related defects. - \checkmark Sn is commonly used in many group-IV MBE system and is easy to tackle. - ✓ offers rich structures with different band diagrams from 3-D TI to 2-D TI. - Stanene/Bi2Te3 crystal structure

-- α-phase Sn film was grown on InSb(001) as a 3-D TI, with nearly massless electron dispersion with a bandgap of 230 mV showing spin helical band by ARPES. - One monolayer (111)-orientated α-phase Sn is a buckled-honeycomb structure, similar to graphene. - In this 2-D materials, stanene is special due to its outstanding properties : The Fermi velocity near Dirac point approaches 7.3x105 m/s, much larger than that of typical 3-D TI, and close to that of graphene (1x106 m/s). - Stanene could support a large-gap 2-D quantum spin Hall (QSH) state and thus enable the dissipationless electric conduction at RT.
+- α -Sn film was grown on InSb(001) as a 3-D TI, with nearly massless electron dispersion with a bandgap of 230 mV, showing spin helical band by ARPES. - One monolayer (111)-orientated α -Sn is a buckled-honeycomb structure, similar to graphene. - In this 2-D materials, stanene is special due to its outstanding properties: The V_F near Dirac point is ~7.3x105 m/s, much greater than typical 3-D TI, and close to graphene (1x106 m/s). - Stanene could support a large-gap 2-D quantum spin Hall (QSH) state, and thus enable the dissipationless electric conduction at RT.